History of local government in England: Local Government Act 1992

 By the 1990s, it was apparent that the 'one-size fits all' approach of the 1974 reforms did not work equally well in all cases.
 The consequent loss of education, social services and libraries to county control, was strongly regretted by the larger towns outside the new metropolitan counties, such as Bristol, Plymouth, Stoke, Leicester and Nottingham.
 The abolition of metropolitan county councils in 1986 had left the metropolitan boroughs operating as 'unitary' (i.e., only one tier) authorities, and other large cities (and former county boroughs) wished for a return to unitary governance.

 Map showing counties and unitary authorities from 1998.
 Pink (non-metropolitan) and green (metropolitan and London) areas were left unchanged.
 Yellow areas are unitary authorities created as a result of the review, whilst blue areas are remaining two-tier counties reduced by the creation of unitary authorities.

 The Local Government Act (1992) established a commission (Local Government Commission for England) to examine the issues, and make recommendations on where unitary authorities should be established.
 It was considered too expensive to make the system entirely unitary, and also there would doubtlessly be cases where the two-tier system functioned well.
 The commission recommended that many counties be moved to completely unitary systems; that some cities become unitary authorities, but that the remainder of their parent counties remain two-tier; and that in some counties the status quo should remain.

 The first major changes to be recommended were for unpopular new counties created in 1974.
 Three of these had artificially united the areas around rivers/estuaries (Cleveland, Humberside and Avon), and the commission recommended that they be split into four new unitary authorities.
 This effectively gave a 'metropolitan borough-like' status to the cities of Hull, Bristol and Middlesbrough.
 It also restored the East Riding of Yorkshire as a de facto county.
 Rutland was reestablished as a unitary authority, thus regaining its cherished 'independence' from Leicestershire.
-The merged county of Hereford & Worcester was restored to Herefordshire (as a unitary authority) and Worcestershire (as a two-tier authority).
+The merged county of Hereford and Worcester was restored to Herefordshire (as a unitary authority) and Worcestershire (as a two-tier authority).